Bitagora/bitagora-web/nodes/install/validator.md

 - Bitagora-polls-tp: a **transaction processor** which handles polls
 - Bitagora-ballots-tp:  a **transaction processor** which handles incoming ballots
 - Bitagora-settings-tp: a **transaction processor** which handles blockchain settings
+- Bitagora-registry-tp: a **transaction processor** which handles the registry of nodes in the PoET consensus network
 - Bitagora-validator: a **Sawtooth validator** node linked to other nodes in the network
 - Bitagora-rest-api: a **rest-api** that provides and received poll and ballot data from clients
 - Bitagora-shell: a **shell** container with the dependencies to run Bitagora commands